 Eligibility and Employer Contribution

 All employees are eligible to participate in the retirement plan immediately upon hire.
-If you are in a faculty or staff position, the University will contribute 180% of the first 5% that you contribute.

 You may choose to have contributions go to TIAA, Fidelity, or split between the two recordkeepers.
 Your employee and employer contributions apportioned the same way.

 You may change or stop your contributions at any time in Workday.